 The research of Hafriza, Firdaus & Chuzairi (2018) on zakat management as a counterweight to the people's economy states that zakat management which is managed with an Islamic management pattern is very different from conventional management.
 Islamic management must become the standard in zakat management practices carried out by zakat management organizations, namely by applying the principles of faith, leadership, management, and good administration.
 So that through this management, zakat can balance the economy of the people.
-This is in line with research conducted by Afrina (2018), zakat management in Indonesia can be used as a strategy for the economic field.
+This is in line with research conducted by Afrina (2018), zakat management in Indonesia can be used as a strategy for the economic empowerment of the people as an effort to build the independence of the people in the economic field.
 The presence of organized zakat management to achieve certain goals.
 Organized zakat management starting from planning, organizing, implementing, and controlling or supervising is carried out to determine and achieve targets through the use of human resources and other resources.